John James announces run for Michigan congressional seat

 Democratic Reps.
 Andy Levin and Haley Stevens currently represent parts of the seat, but they are seeking to represent a new, Democratic district in Oakland County.

-The 40-year-old James, a top GOP recruit, was twice the Republican nominee to challenge incumbent Democratic senators, losing by about 1.7 percentage points to Gary Peters in 2020.
+The 40-year-old James, a top GOP recruit whom some Republicans encouraged to run for governor, was twice the GOP nominee to challenge incumbent Democratic senators, losing by about 1.7 percentage points to Gary Peters in 2020.

 The West Point graduate flew Apache helicopters in combat and led two platoons during the Iraq War.
 After being honorably discharged, he joined his father’s Detroit-based group of companies, James Group International Inc. He is CEO of Renaissance Global Logistics, which ships supplier parts to auto factories.